Neutrino Non-Standard Interactions via Light Scalars in the Earth, Sun, Supernovae and the Early Universe: Long-range force effects

 Now to calculate $ \Delta m_{\nu, {\alpha\beta}}$ in Eq.~\eqref{eq:massC}, we need to solve Eq.~\eqref{eq:PhiEOM} for $\phi$.
 Considering $y_f \bar{f} f$ as a source term and neglecting the second term assuming low neutrino number density, we can write the solution as:

 Under assumptions of spherical symmetry of the medium, integrating over the angular variables yields the solution of the form:

-We will work out Eq.~\eqref{eq:NSILongR} in the relativistic limit for two different density profile distributions, as discussed below.
-While we do not use these analytic results in our numerical analysis, these special cases can give insight.
+We have worked out Eq.~\eqref{eq:NSILongR} in the relativistic limit for two different density profile distributions in Appendix \ref{appendix:4}.
+While we do not use these analytic results in our numerical analysis, these special cases can give insight for general situations.
 We use actual density profiles of the Sun and supernovae in our numerical calculations, integrating the relevant integrals exactly.